 Introduction: Proven and Effective HEPA Air Filter

 This is a guide for people who want to build their own air purifier with just a simple fan and a HEPA filter.
-This one has been experimentally proven to be as efficient as some of the big brand air purifiers you can buy off the shelf (link to more about this here).
+This one has been experimentally proven to reduce harmful particulate pollution in real-world conditions.
+Tests have also shown that if you use a strong enough fan, you can build a purifier that is as effective as the big brand purifiers. (link to more about this here).
 The idea is to add a reliable HEPA filter in front of a flat-surfaced fan with decent wind speed.
-The air filter's cleaning capacity varies with the size of the fan and the type of the filter used, the tests were done using a Shinee fan (model: KYT25-15) with HEPA filter (HEPA class: H11) bought from Smart Air.
+The air filter's cleaning capacity varies with the size of the fan and the type of the filter used; the tests were done using a Shinee fan (model: KYT25-15) with HEPA filter (HEPA class: H11) bought from Smart Air.

 Step 1: Preparations